MasaYamanaka/photographer/README.md

-# trial
+# photographer
-Stack images for trial
+Stack images of mountains